 There’s science behind it.
 Humans are naturally drawn to leaders who emphasize the negative.
 Harvard research shows that fear is one of the most powerful base instincts leaders use to manipulate people in distress.

 - It shuts down our logical, rational brain, so we accept things at face value.

 - It encourages a “circle the wagons” mentality and inflates the perception of danger.

 - It encourages “us vs. them” thinking, because we believe we have to band together against the enemy.

 - It makes the leader look powerful when they demonize the opposition.

-- It amplifies selective hearing, so we only notice that the leader tells us to notice.
+- It amplifies selective hearing, so we only notice what the leader tells us to notice.